 Jigo is directly responsible for pretty much every problem in the movie.
 He aids and manipulates Lady Eboshi in her campaign against the forest spirits, as he commands an army of riflemen and hunters who corrupt and slay these noble creatures.
 One such corrupted animal, Nago, then runs off and attacks the protagonist’s village, getting him infected with the same corruption.
 Jigo swoops in and presents himself as a friend to the movie’s hero.
 All while continuing his careless slaughter of the forest’s inhabitants and aiding Eboshi’s rampant deforestation.

 And his ultimate goal is unapologetically selfish.
 He wants to manipulate people into slaying the literal God of Life & Death, just so he can run off with the head and present it to the emperor in return for a fat paycheck.
 Wiping out a forest, local communities, and unleashing an unstoppable force of corruption are just acceptable side-effects to him.

 Ali al-Saachez – Gundam 00

 Being a mercenary is not the most respectable profession, but Ali al-Saachez is proud of it all the same.
 He is a dedicated warmonger that loves conflict and fighting.
 So when the world gets just a little too stable for his liking, Ali pulls some strings to send countries into turmoil once again.

 What makes Ali a dangerous person is that he has intellect and charisma to match his battlefield skills.
 He is a master of intrigue who always manages to come out on top.
 No matter his misdeeds, he always walks away with none of the blame and pockets overflowing with cash.
 The height of his villainy would come during the Solar Wars, where he started a cult and indoctrinated children into a false religion.
-He reformed these kids into an army, had them kill their own parents to proof their devotion, and then just walked away unpunished after all of them died trying to take on mobile suits.
+He reformed these kids into an army, had them kill their own parents to prove their devotion, and then just walked away unpunished after all of them died trying to take on mobile suits.